+The WOCN Society adopted the American Nurses Association (ANA) position statement regarding the order of credentials and certifications for professional nurses, which explains the proper listing for credentials and recommends that nurses only list nationally recognized credentials.
 The recommended order of listing credentials and certifications is (1) education (highest earned degree first), (2) license (designation required by the state), (3) national certification, (4) awards and honors, and (5) other certifications, with credentials listed as capital letters without periods between the letters and with a comma between each credential.
-For example, the proper listing of credentials and certifications are:

-· A Nurse, PhD, RN, APRN, CWOCN, FAAN
+- Name, PhD, RN, APRN, CWOCN, FAAN

-· B Nurse, MSN, RN, APRN, CWOCN
+- Name, MSN, RN, APRN, CWOCN

-· C Nurse, BSN, RN, CWON
+- Name, BSN, RN, CWON

-· D Nurse, BS, RN, CCCN
+- Name, BS, RN, CCCN

-It is critical for nurses to correctly and proudly display their credentials and certifications to distinguish their professional and educational value and elevate their level of expertise.
+It’s critical for nurses to correctly and proudly display their credentials and certifications to distinguish their professional and educational value and elevate their level of expertise.

-Thank you for your continued commitment, enthusiasm, and support to both the Society and the WOC specialty.
+We sincerely hope you find this position statement informative and welcome any comments or concerns you may have.
+Thank you for your continued commitment, enthusiasm, and support to both the WOCN Society and the WOC specialty.